 Who: Pepper is a Big Rapids native who will earn a Bachelor of Science in Television and Digital Media Production with a minor in Film Studies upon completion of her internship.

-Internship: Pepper landed a highly competitive paid internship with the Academy of Television Arts and Sciences in Los Angeles.
+Internship: Pepper landed a highly competitive paid internship with the Academy of Television Arts, Sciences and Education in Los Angeles.
 She works for Larry Levinson Productions, which creates five to six TV movies each year for the Hallmark Channel.
 Pepper is a member of a team working on a Christmas-themed movie scheduled to air this holiday season.

 Pepper’s various duties in the pre-production stage have included script coverage and helping with props.
 Her work also will include production assistance, and she will shadow the director, producer and cinematographer.